Vlad2269/Vlad/README.md

 ## Table of Contents

-* Verifying for a school liscence
+* Verifying your school liscence
 * Creating a Mathworks account
 * Download MATLAB

-### Verifying for a school liscence
+### Verifying your school liscence
 To get things started, you first need to open up any internet browser to get to the MATLAB home page.
 Since you are a Waterloo student you do not have to actually purchase a MATLAB liscence since the school already has one.
 Click "Check for access" shown below: